jesalmandalia/hangman/README.md

 In the implementation of the Hangman game, the computer thinks of a word, and the user tries to guess it.
 The game progresses as the user enters letters one by one, attempting to uncover the word.
 If the user guesses a correct letter, it is revealed in the word.
 However, if the user guesses an incorrect letter, a part of the hangman is drawn.
 The goal is to guess the word before the hangman is completely drawn.

 ## Milestone 2
 In milestone 2 of the game, the "milestone_2.py" file sets up some of the necessary variables for constructing the Hangman game.
-These variables include the word to be guessed and a list to keep track of the guessed letters.
+These variables include the word to be guessed.
 The file also includes a check to ensure that the user's input is alphabetical and a single letter.

 ## Milestone 3
 Building upon milestone 2, milestone 3 introduces two functions.